stalwartlabs/website/docs/storage/backends/postgresql.md

 - `user`: The username used for authentication with the PostgreSQL server.
 Example: `"postgres"`.
 - `password`: The password for the specified user.
 Example: `"mysecretpassword"`.
 - `timeout.connect`: Specifies the maximum time to wait while trying to establish a connection to the PostgreSQL server.
 It is represented as a string denoting time, e.g., `"15s"` for 15 seconds.
 - `pool.max-connections`: Specifies the maximum number of connections allowed in the pool.
 This setting helps manage the database's load and resources.
-In this example, the maximum is set to `10`.
+For example, `10`.

 ### TLS configuration